quii/learn-go-with-tests/pointers-and-errors.md

 }
 ```

-The `\n` escape character, prints new line after outputting the memory address.
-We get the pointer to a thing with the address of symbol; `&`.
+The `\n` escape character prints a new line after outputting the memory address.
+We get the pointer (memory address) of something by placing an `&` character at the beginning of the symbol.

 Now re-run the test